 How the Season of Fall Can Create a Positive Relationship to 'Endings' in Our Lives

-This cycle of life is all around us, of endings to be followed by beginnings, helping to create more familiarity and therefore bringing us comfort in this process of life.
+The cycles of life are all around us; endings that are followed by new beginnings.
+This can help us to become more familiar with this process of life and by becoming familiar, it can create comfort in this aspect of life.
 It can especially help us in moments when we fall down in life and reminding us to trust in our rise.

 For example, when it comes to our relationships, there can be many cycles of endings and beginnings as we evolve.
 Endings in our relationships don’t necessarily mean it is over.
 Instead, it can bring to light the old dynamic and pattern within the relationship that isn’t working.
 It is an opportunity to embrace the season of Fall and come to a new agreement of exploring different avenues that support the health and success of your relationship.